mianohh/OdibetsVirtualLeaguePredict/README.md

--This repo contains python scripts for predicting odibets.com virtual league football.
+ This repo contains python scripts for predicting odibets.com virtual league football.
--The script first scrapes the previous match results for each team.
+ The script first scrapes the previous match results for each team.
--The script then uses statistical analysis to make the predictions.
+ The script then uses statistical analysis to make the predictions.
--For any more updates on the script make the contributions to the creator.
+ For any more updates on the script make the contributions to the creator.